italiancpp/code-of-conduct/attendee_procedure_for_incident_handling.md

 only at a victim's request.

-2. **Inform the Code of Conduct conference staff of the incident.** Contact Marco, (info below) and inform him that an incident has occurred.
+2. **Inform the Code of Conduct conference staff of the incident.** Contact Marco, Alessandro (info below) and inform him that an incident has occurred.
 All conference staff are familiar with the code of conduct and incident reporting procedure, and can assist you in contacting these individuals.

-3. **Report the details to the Code of Conduct conference staff.** Provide Marco with a report describing the incident, preferably by email.
+3. **Report the details to the Code of Conduct conference staff.** Provide Marco, Alessandro with a report describing the incident, preferably by email.
 All reports are confidential.

 Try to gather as much information as available, but do not interview people